jsfix-ci/n-myft-ui/README.md

 # n-myft-ui
 Client side component for interaction with myFT.

-3 entry points (both for js and scss)
+There are two entry points (both for js and scss):

 - myft
 - myft-common

-- myft-digest-promo **!
-This entry point is deprecated !**
-Use path n-myft-ui/components/digest-promo instead.
+However, we are trying to transition to an approach where apps explicitly import just the individual components (from the `components/` directory) themselves.

 These subdirectories may contain a README.
 If not, please speak to the myft team about how to use them.